Inf3xted/ChangeTwitterHandle/README.md

 If you don't add the keys, your tweet won't be formatted correctly

-# Tutorial on how to make the custom handle
+# Tutorial on how to configure the custom handle through Twitter Developers

 1. Make a Twitter account